-As from 1 January 2014, these rules were further refined as follows:
+As from 1 January 2014:

-- Research and development excludes: - Internal business processess that are used by connected parties - Routine testing, analysis, collecting of information and quality control - Market research, market testing or sales promotion - The creation or development of financial instruments or products - The creation or enhancement of trademarks or goodwill. - The Department of Science and Technology must approve the entire 150% deduction.
+- Research and development excludes: - internal business processess that are used by connected parties - routine testing, analysis, collecting of information and quality control - market research, market testing or sales promotion - the creation or development of financial instruments or products - the creation or enhancement of trademarks or goodwill. - The Department of Science and Technology must approve the entire 150% deduction.
 Only expenditure incurred on or after the date of receipt of the application is eligible for this deduction.